The Integrated Curriculum

-That’s why the Elmhurst Experience incorporates a strong foundation in the liberal arts and sciences.
-In conjunction with the requirements of your major, you’ll complete the Elmhurst College Integrated Curriculum, a comprehensive set of general education courses that introduce you to new subjects and new perspectives.
-Some of your Integrated Curriculum courses, including the capstone, will be embedded in the course of study for your major.
+Along with your major requirements, all undergraduate students complete the Elmhurst College Integrated Curriculum, a comprehensive set of general education courses that introduce you to new subjects and perspectives.
+Some of your Integrated Curriculum courses, including the capstone, are embedded in the course of study for your major.

 How does the Integrated Curriculum work?

 - First-year students begin with two required courses: a writing course and a first-year seminar on an interdisciplinary topic.

 - The first-year seminar requirement is waived for transfer students.

 - Next, you’ll demonstrate, through coursework or testing, proficiencies in writing, mathematics, foreign languages and computer technology.

 - Afterwards, you’ll work with your adviser to fulfill upper-level Integrated Curriculum requirements within your major.

 - You’ll also meet an experiential learning requirement, which is an opportunity for students to apply classroom learning off-campus.

 - This requirement is waived for adult and military students.

 - Finally, you’ll complete an integrated senior capstone experience in your major that brings everything together.
 You might conduct an independent research project or immerse yourself in creative work.
 Whatever you choose, a faculty advisor will be there to help.